usds/website-redesign/_people/0650_eunice-garcia.md

 **What has been your biggest challenge?**

 Owning my game, (a.k.a. imposter syndrome).
 I think I share similar sentiments, especially with many women on this one.
-There are days where my confidence lacks and yet you are depended on making crucial decisions for the well-being of the team.
+There are days where my confidence lacks, and yet I'm depended on to make crucial decisions for the well-being of the team.
 It’s not always easy to say, “I’ve totally got this,” or “everything will be fine.”
 There is a lot more at play — hurdles, roadblocks, red tape, etc. and learning how to navigate that maze can be hard.
 I’ve learned to rely on bridges and encouraging voices in order to move forward.

 **How does your work make an impact?**